RivinHD/Tsunami-Simulation/docs_sphinx/submissions/optimization.rst

 We have made some minor adjustments by moving all calculations that can be calculated during initialization in the constructors.
 We have also adjusted some mathematical expressions to avoid the calculation of duplicates and divisions.
-With these optimizations we have achieved an improvement of about 0.5%.
+With these optimizations we have achieved an improvement of about 0.2%.

-The biggest improvement results from an additional loop for to ensure that we use all values loaded into the cache.
+The biggest improvement results from an additional loop that ensures that all values loaded into the cache are used.
 We have also ensured the alignment of the array using the ``aligned_alloc`` function.
-This optimization leads to an improvement of 14.5 %.
+This optimization leads to an improvement of 14.8 %.

 .. code-block:: cpp